Skip to content

 queue

-The queue package provides a generic, concurrent job processing system with a channel-based queue implementation.
+The queue package provides a generic, concurrent job processing system with worker pools and graceful shutdown.

 Core Components:

-• Processor: Manages worker pool and coordinates job processing lifecycle.
+• Processor[T]: Manages a pool of workers to process jobs from a queue.
 Implements Runner interface so it can be used as an application service.

 type job struct {